National Register of Historic Places property types: Traditional cultural properties

 Spirit Mountain in Nevada is an example of a traditional cultural property.

 1992 amendments to the NHPA allowed for a new designation of property type, that of the traditional cultural property (TCP).
 The amendments established that properties affiliated with traditional religious and cultural importance to a distinct cultural group, such as a Native American tribe or Native Hawaiian group, were eligible for the National Register.
 TCPs include built or natural locations, areas, or features considered sacred or culturally significant by a group or people.

 TCPs are closely associated with indigenous cultures; Native Americans and Native Hawaiians are specifically recognized.
-However, some scholars argue a site need not be associated with a Native American cultural group to qualify as a TCP for the purposes of the NRHP.
+However, National Parks guidelines explicitly state a site need not be associated with a Native American cultural group to qualify as a TCP for the purposes of the NRHP.

 The National Park Service, through the U.S. Department of the Interior, provides specific guidelines for the evaluation and documentation of traditional cultural properties.